 9) Thinking of hiking the Fjords in secret?
 Think again:

 There are some truly beautiful areas on the shore, but the landscape of this place is such that there’s almost no way one can hike through it.

 I actually considered going around the dock and looking for some path to hike the Fjords myself.
-How hard could it?
+Looking at it from a distance, I thought how hard could it be?

-Well after going on the boat ride, I saw it was nearly impossible.
+Well after going on the boat ride, I saw it was nearly impossible, at least without proper gear and experience.
 Have a look at the image on the right:

 There aren’t even any beaches in the gorge and the mountains are so steep, that it is impossible to hike.
 This is what MOST of the Fjords at Western Brook Pond look like.

 Other than the area you disembark on when you do the hike, or do the one on top of the gorge, there’s no way to actually get down to the gorge and hike there, even though it looks possible.

 Plus it would be extremely dangerous if you tried.

 10) The boat ride alone is more than enough for most people (it’s beautiful!).